 Thus, at the end of the bachelor's program, the student is prepared not only in a departmental field of study, but also in the general abilities of questioning, explaining, and learning that remain universally useful in a rapidly changing world.
-SWT graduates have the raw materials to build solutions as they fulfill career and civic responsibilities.
+Texas State graduates have the raw materials to build solutions as they fulfill career and civic responsibilities.

-A list of courses and course choices which fulfill the general education core curriculum is given below.
-In many cases, the academic plans of various SWT colleges, departments, degrees, majors, and certifications modify or exceed these standards, so students are urged to carefully examine all sections of this catalog which apply to the academic program of their choice.
+A list of courses and course choices that fulfill the general education core curriculum is given below.
+In many cases, the academic plans of various Texas State colleges, departments, degrees, majors, and certifications modify or exceed these standards, so students are urged to carefully examine all sections of this catalog, which apply to the academic program of their choice.

-Depending on the catalog year assignment, students transferring from Texas public institutions of higher education will have to fulfill only those portions of the general education core curriculum not completed at their previous institutions.
-Students from private or out-of-state institutions or those who took coursework before the core curriculum was put into place (Fall 1999), will have their coursework evaluated to determine if it is equivalent to that required at SWT.
+Depending on the catalog year assignment, students transferring from Texas public institutions of higher education may have to fulfill only those portions of the general education core curriculum not completed at their previous institutions.
+Students from private or out-of-state institutions or those who took coursework before the core curriculum was put into place (Fall 1999), will have their coursework evaluated to determine if it is equivalent to that required at Texas State.

 For all students, specific major requirements may override those in the core curriculum.
 Those who have completed the core requirement for college math, for instance, may have to complete Calculus if such is required by their major.
 In all cases, the major and core requirements applicable are those in the year catalog to which the student is assigned.
+A list of general education core requirements at all Texas public institutions of higher education is available online at http://statecore.its.txstate.edu.